Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Proposed models for estimating dynamic ES contributions

 where $\operatorname{C}:\mathbb{R}^d\rightarrow \mathcal S_d$ is the \emph{closing operator} defined by:

 Note that the map $\operatorname{ilr}$ depends on the choice of $V$, and we fix this matrix so that the resulting transform yields:

-With this choice of $V$, $\operatorname{ilr}_k(\bm{w})$, $k\in \{1,\dots,d-1\}$, can be interpreted as a balance between the $k$th weight and the sum of the weights over the assets $k+1,\dots,d$.
+With this choice of $V$, $\operatorname{ilr}_k(\bm{w})$, $k\in \{1,\dots,d-1\}$, can be interpreted as a normalized balance between the $k$th weight and the group of the weights over the assets $k+1,\dots,d$.
 Note that $0$ and $1$ cannot be included in the compositional data for the above transformations to be well-defined.
-This well-known limitation of ilr does not cause a significant problem in our analysis since $0$ or $1$ in the allocated weights corresponds to the practically irrelevant case when no capital or full capital is allocated to one asset, respectively.
+This well-known limitation of ilr should not cause a significant problem in our analysis since $0$ or $1$ in the allocated weights corresponds to the practically irrelevant case when no capital or full capital is allocated to one asset, respectively.

 We consider the following generic model on the dynamics of the allocation weights $\{\bm{w}_t\}_{t \in \mathbb{T}}$: